jaclynvic/jaclynandmorgan/_sections/5-faq.md

  - Bedding/Sleeping bag and pillow if you are staying in a cabin or a tent
  - A Towel
  - Toiletries
- - Snacks/meals for pre-wedding Saturday
+ - Snacks for pre-wedding Saturday
  - Any outdoor field games that you may have
+ - An instrument if you have one (for campfire jams)
  - Refillable water bottle
  - Shower sandals
  - Sunblock
  - Comfortable/warm clothes for the evening
  - Hiking / tennis shoes
  - Good spirits and positive vibes!!!